szoio/szoio.github.io/_posts/2016-12-08-free-monads-and-event-sourcing.md

 And finally, we need to create an *interpreter*, which is a natural transformation from the free monad to a monad type that handles the evaluation, like a scala `Future` or a scalaz or cats `Task`.
 Please consult the links above for more elaborate explanation.

-It is common to have more than one layer of interpreters.
-For example, if you are using the [doobie framework for data access to SQL databases](https://github.com/tpolecat/doobie), as we do, the interpreter may be a natural transformation `ShipOp ~> ConnectionIO`, and then a second interpreter layer, with transaction support, is provided by the doobie library.
+It is common to have more than one layer of interpreters, where layers represent different levels of abstraction within the system.
+For example, if you are using the [doobie framework](https://github.com/tpolecat/doobie) for data access to SQL databases, as we do, the interpreter may be a natural transformation `ShipOp ~> ConnectionIO`, and then a second interpreter layer, with transaction support, is provided by the doobie library. `ConnectionIO` is itself a free monad over the JDBC database operations.

 So our interpreter may look like this: